 ⇒ Neck pillow is essential.
 Once you’ve travelled with one you won’t go back!
 I make sure mine has a dome in front so I can fasten it around the bag handle and it takes up no room inside.
 It’s also brilliant for sliding round your head when you want to rest your chin on the pillow part.
 (See my range of micro bead and memory foam pillows in store >>) But lately I have upgraded to the award-winning Cabeau pillow (see below) which fits snugly like a memory foam neck brace.
 I love it!

 ⇒ Noise cancelling headphones are what most people insist on, but I find them too bulky when sleeping and especially with a neck pillow.
 Instead I use my iPhone earbuds which fit easily in my ears and create better sound than the airline head sets.

 ⇒ Eye mask.
 Don’t laugh, but this is also a key item because you need a dark space if you’re going to get some sleep.

 ⇒ Water bottle.
 I often forget this, but always regret it.
-Bring an empty bottle through screening and fill it up before you get on the plane from a water fountain.
-I like a slim one that slips into those ridiculously small seat pockets but means you won’t be dying of thirst in the middle of the night and pressing your hostie button for them to come and save you.
+I take a slim thermos which I can fill up before I get on the plane from a water fountain.
+They fit nicely into those ridiculously small seat pockets but means you won’t be dying of thirst in the middle of the night and pressing your hostie button for them to come and save you.

 ⇒ Pashmina or large scarf is always handy for creating more of a nest or wrapping round your shoulders if the plane is cold.
 I’ve usually also got a pair of clean underwear in case my luggage doesn’t arrive.
 I never pack an extra set of clothes for that event because if (and when) it happens, you’ll get some compensation to go out and buy some stuff.